Testbotback/3khogithub/README.md

 - Give this repo a nice little :star:
 - You can checkout the [issues](https://github.com/3kh0/3kh0.github.io/issues) tab and look for the `help wanted` label or take a look in the [pull request](https://github.com/3kh0/3kh0.github.io/pulls) tab to see if you can add your own review!
-- If you have a game that you can add, please fork the repo, add your game in `/projects/` and open a pull request so we can review it!
+- If you have a game that you can add, please take a look at the guide on how to do that: [Click here](https://github.com/3kh0/3kh0.github.io/wiki/Guide:-Adding-games)